 What gives me this right?
-I bring to the table 10 years of personal real life experience trying to control my own weight.
-5 years experience delivering exceptional weight/fat loss results coaching my students.
-Real life total transformations “Biggest Loser” style on numerous people of all ages and backgrounds while following the program I designed and training with me and my crew.
+I bring to the table 10 years of personal real-life experience trying to control my own weight.
+5 years of experience delivering exceptional weight/fat loss results coaching my students.
+Real-life total transformations “Biggest Loser” style on numerous people of all ages and backgrounds while following the program I designed and training with me and my crew.

 I am a successful, professional health and fitness specialist.
-I’m no fat loss expert, fitness guru or anything special.
-I am very good at what I do which is educate the general public on how to become passionate with exercise and make healthy life choices.
+I’m no fat loss expert, fitness guru, or anything special.
+I am very good at what I do which is educate the general public on how to become passionate about exercise and make healthy life choices.

-We humans were not built to be overweight and carry excess body fat.
+We, humans, were not built to be overweight and carry excess body fat.
 We were built to run, hop, skip, jump and climb.
-The amazing feeling that you get after raising you heart rate through correct exercise is proof enough that the body wants and enjoys it.
-Sadly with the convenient society we live in we really don’t have to do anything that takes a great deal of effort if we don’t want to and this is part of the underlying problem we face.
-As a society we have become lazy and the foods we eat help to encourage that laziness.
+The amazing feeling that you get after raising your heart rate through correct exercise is proof enough that the body wants and enjoys it.
+Sadly with the convenient society, we live in we really don’t have to do anything that takes a great deal of effort if we don’t want to and this is part of the underlying problem we face.
+As a society, we have become lazy and the foods we eat help to encourage that laziness.

-Through years of forced practise we are encouraged to eat 3-5 meals a day in order to “keep the metabolism running” where if we ate every 5-6 hours our body would work more functionally and the food we eat (depending on choice) will have real time to be broken down absorbed correctly then utilised for energy.
-Breakfast, lunch and dinner, at these three daily food intervals we are encouraged initially and then through habit to choose certain types of foods to eat.
+Through years of forced practice, we are encouraged to eat 3-5 meals a day in order to “keep the metabolism running” where if we ate every 5-6 hours our body would work more functionally and the food we eat (depending on choice) will have real-time to be broken down absorbed correctly then utilised for energy.
+Breakfast, lunch, and dinner, at these three daily food intervals we are encouraged initially and then through habit to choose certain types of foods to eat.
 Let’s look into this in more detail.

 Bread what’s the issue?
-In my personal and professional experience it is very hard for the body to process.
+In my personal and professional experience, it is very hard for the body to process.
 Just think of what paper mache looked like when you were making this as a kid and that is what it’s like in your stomach when you eat it.
-It causes slow bowel movements, constipation, abdominal bloating and its energy sapping.
-When its removed from your diet and the toxins leave you body I have witnessed clients have very bad bouts of facial acne (the toxins come through their pores) drowsiness, lack of energy, grumpiness and the list goes on.
-This all during the first week and then into week two a positive increase in mood, energy levels and skin tone.
+It causes slow bowel movements, constipation, abdominal bloating, and energy loss.
+When it’s removed from your diet and the toxins leave your body I have witnessed clients have very bad bouts of facial acne (the toxins come through their pores) drowsiness, lack of energy, grumpiness, and the list goes on.
+This all during the first week and then into week two a positive increase in mood, energy levels, and skin tone.
 So the proof is in the pudding so to say.
-I have experienced this when I was recently at my wee Grans funeral the food that was put on was all white bread, homemade sausage rolls and cream cakes.
-In my family me and Jules would be classed as “health freaks” a badge I will wear with pride, however as not to rock the boat and due to the fact that I was emotionally drained and hungry I ate what was there.
-The outcome a few hours later bloated, sluggish, heavy stomach and the next day I spent a lot of time trotting back and forward to the rest room.
+I have experienced this when I was recently at my wee Grans funeral the food that was put on was all white bread, homemade sausage rolls, and cream cakes.
+In my family I and Jules would be classed as “health freaks” a badge I will wear with pride, however as not to rock the boat and due to the fact that I was emotionally drained and hungry I ate what was there.
+The outcome a few hours later was bloated, sluggish, heavy stomach, and the next day I spent a lot of time trotting back and forward to the restroom.
 What did that tell me?
 My body really doesn’t like bread.
-I have had numerous conversations with other clients who have eliminated it out the daily food choice and then brought it back in not everyone has to severe reactions but many of them experienced the exact same symptoms as myself.
+I have had numerous conversations with other clients who have eliminated it from their daily food choice and then brought it back in.
+Not everyone has to severe reactions but many of them experienced the exact same symptoms as me.

 Eating crisps is like drinking oil.
 I have clients who would describe themselves as addicted to crisps and together we have to wean them off them.
 I encourage them to do this experiment.
 Buy a bag of luxury crisps you know the ones in the big foil bags that are the size of half your arm.
 Pour them out and find the biggest crisp, get a lighter and take everything outside into the open air.
 With the big crisp in one hand safely light the crisp and watch what happens, look at the colour of the smoke that comes off it watch as it slowly burns and drips to the floor like candle wax at an S&M party.
 See the cloud of dark puffy smoke and devour the aroma of burning rubber.
 This is what your stomach has to deal with when you eat these luxury treats.

-Chocolate, now here is a topic as I am partial to a bit of chocolate now and again usually on a Saturday night after a hard week (man I’m so rock n roll) but I will say that the next day I do feel, like I have a sugar hangover and I can definitely feel the difference when I don’t have it on a Sunday morning.
-I do tend to have more dark chocolate 80% + coca which are a tad better for you but don’t taste half as good.
-This being said when I am dieting to make weight i.e. pre competition then chocolate is nowhere to be found and although I will admit that I do like it it’s not good for your energy levels, is very addictive and will hinder your weight loss goals.
+Chocolate is a real topic of discussion.
+I am partial to a bit of chocolate now and again, usually on a Saturday night after a hard week (man I’m so rock n roll) but I will say that the next day I do feel like I have a sugar hangover and I can definitely feel the difference when I don’t have it on a Sunday morning.
+I do tend to have more dark chocolate 80% + coca which is a tad better for you but doesn’t taste half as good.
+This being said when I am dieting to make weight i.e. pre-competition then chocolate is nowhere to be found and although I will admit that I do like it it’s not good for your energy levels, is very addictive, and will hinder your weight loss goals.

 Pasta, potatoes, rice in other words starchy carbohydrates when eating for fat/ weight loss these are the first thing that must be gradually removed from the daily eating plan.
-Everyone will react differently to this, however Incredible Hulk impression are very common along with sore heads and a drain in energy during the initial 3 to 10 days.
-Once through the initial detox period the body will regulate and function more optimally.
-This is a big challenge for most as the standard practise is to have these food types with most meals.
-In my opinion the easiest way to encourage fat and weight loss is remove all starches period.
-Again its test, measure trial and error you need to find out what works for you.
-Some people can’t handle it so a little starchy carbs at the start of the day can help.
-I would advise that when you remove starch i.e. bread, rice, potatoes, pasta, oats, ect that you keep a mood diary so you can see how you react.
+Everyone will react differently to this, however Incredible Hulk impressions are very common along with sore heads and a drain in energy during the initial 3 to 10 days.
+Once through the initial detox period, the body will regulate and function more optimally.
+This is a big challenge for most as the standard practice is to have these food types with most meals.
+In my opinion, the easiest way to encourage fat and weight loss is to remove all starches, period.
+Again it’s test, measure trial and error you need to find out what works for you.
+Some people can’t handle it, so a few starchy carbs at the start of the day can help.
+I would advise that when you remove starch i.e. bread, rice, potatoes, pasta, oats, etc. that you keep a mood diary so you can see how you react.
 This is probably the biggest challenge I face as a fat/weight loss coach as most people arrange their evening meals around starch.
-I like to think what am I going to have along with me veggies, instead of what veggies am I going to have along with my meat.
-It is hard to begin with, trying to adapt to this and going against the norm but once you are in the swing of it there are so many ways to enjoy good eating without formulating you evening meal around starches.
+I like to think about what am I going to have along with my veggies, instead of what veggies am I going to have along with my meat.
+It is hard, to begin with, trying to adapt to this and going against the norm but once you are in the swing of it there are so many ways to enjoy good eating without formulating your evening meal around starches.